amalChandran/asyncLayoutInflator/README.md

                 parentLayout.addView(inflatedLayout);
    ```

   When you load normally, there will be flicker on the loader.
 With async, this flicker is reduced to great extent.

+## iOS

+  For iOS take a look at https://github.com/facebook/AsyncDisplayKit .